Duran Duran: 2006–2008: Red Carpet Massacre and Andy Taylor's second departure

 In July 2007, the band performed twice at Wembley Stadium.
 Their first appearance at the stadium was the Concert for Diana which celebrated the life of Princess Diana almost 10 years after her death.
-The band performed "(Reach Up for the) Sunrise", "Wild Boys" and "Rio".
+The band performed "(Reach Up for The) Sunrise", "The Wild Boys" and "Rio".
 Their second appearance was at Live Earth concert, London.
 On 25 September, the Timberlake collaboration "Falling Down" was released as a download single on iTunes, and the band announced that they would play nine shows at the Ethel Barrymore Theatre on Broadway to launch the Red Carpet Massacre album.
 The album launch was later extended to incorporate a show in London on 3 December 2007 and one in Dublin on 5 December 2007.

 In May 2008, they toured the US leg of their 2008 world tour and were supported by the British band Your Vegas.
 In June 2008, they played the Louvre in Paris in a fundraising effort that contributed to the restoration of a Louis XV drawing room.
 Guests dined, privately viewed some of the museum's artworks, then attended a performance by the band in the I.M.
 Pei-designed Pyramid du Louvre.
 The group's performance marked a first for the 18th-century museum which had never before allowed a rock concert to occur anywhere within the grounds or buildings and another groundbreaker for Duran Duran.

 On 2 July 2008, in Paris, Mark Ronson performed a unique live set with Duran Duran for an exclusive, invitation-only performance.
 Together, they showcased specially re-worked versions of some of Duran Duran's classic hits re-created by Ronson, along with tracks from Red Carpet Massacre.
-Simon Le Bon also performed songs from Ronson's latest album, Version (2007), as one of Ronson's featured guest vocalists.
+Le Bon also performed songs from Ronson's latest album, Version (2007), as one of Ronson's featured guest vocalists.
 Unlike the band's previous album Astronaut (2004), Red Carpet Massacre sold poorly and received mixed responses from the music press.
 In 2008, Rio was included in the Classic Albums series.